 All actions that can be performed on the engine go through a Scheduler.
 While the engines themselves block when user code is run, the schedulers hide that from the user to provide a fully asynchronous interface to a set of engines.

 There is one primary object, the

 Client, for connecting to a cluster.

 For each execution model, there is a corresponding

 allow users to interact with a set of engines through the interface.
 Here are the two default

 LoadBalancedViewclass for destination-agnostic scheduling.

 To use IPython for parallel computing, you need to start one instance of the controller and one or more instances of the engine.
-Initially, it is best to start a controller and engines on a single host using the ipcluster command.
+Initially, it is best to start a controller and engines on a single host.
 To start a controller and 4 engines on your local machine:

 In : import ipyparallel as ipp In : cluster = ipp.Cluster(n=4) In : await cluster.start_cluster() # or cluster.start_cluster_sync() without await